Skip to Content

 Age and English Requirements

-There is no standard age limit.
+There is no standard age limit for the National Innovation Visa.

 Applicants younger than 18 or aged 55 and older must demonstrate exceptional benefit to Australia.
 This contribution must be ongoing, sustained, and realised soon after arrival.
 It may include economic contributions, job creation, research development, or raising Australia’s global standard in a particular field.